Michael Farris (lawyer)

 Michael P. Farris (born August 27, 1951) is an American lawyer.
-He is a founder of the Home School Legal Defense Association (HSLDA) and Patrick Henry College, which share a campus in Purcellville (Loudoun County), Virginia.
+He is a founder of the Home School Legal Defense Association (HSLDA) and Patrick Henry College, which share a campus in Purcellville, Virginia.
 From 2017 through 2022, he was CEO of and general counsel for Alliance Defending Freedom.

 Early life and education

 Farris graduated, magna cum laude, with Bachelor of Arts degree in political science from Western Washington University (formerly Western Washington State College).
 He then earned a Juris Doctor from the Gonzaga University School of Law.
 Farris received an LL.M. in public international law from the University of London in 2011.

 Career

+In 1981, Farris became legal counsel for Concerned Women for America, a socially conservative women's advocacy group founded by Beverly LaHaye, wife of evangelical Christian minister and author Tim LaHaye.
 In 1983, Farris founded the Home School Legal Defense Association, serving as chairman and general counsel.
 Farris founded Patrick Henry College, a Christian college, in 2000.
 He held the positions of president and professor of government from 2000 to 2006.
 Farris resigned his position as president of HSLDA to take on these new roles.
 In March 2006, Farris stepped down from the position of president to become chancellor of the college.
 In January 2017, Farris retired from the position of chancellor but retained the title of "chancellor emeritus."